How CFD trading works

 So you don’t actually buy or sell the underlying asset you want to speculate on.
 Instead you take a view on whether the price offered by a CFD provider, such as Spread Co, will rise or fall.
 As you don’t have to buy (or sell) the underlying asset, CFD providers allow you to trade on “margin.”
 What this means in practice is that you only have to put up a small percentage of the value of the underlying asset to control a large amount of it.
 In other words, you are dealing with leverage.
 This means your potential profits are magnified, but so are your losses.
 For this reason, great care must be exercised when trading CFDs.
 Fortunately, companies like Spread Co offer ways to control your risk through the use of stop losses.

 So you can lose money if your trade goes wrong, or if you experience a market move against you before you are able to close out your position at a profit.
 For this reason, CFD providers require you to hold a certain amount of money in your account before you can open a trade.
-This is a deposit called the “Notional Trading Requirement (NTR)” and it varies in size depending on the market.
-Taking the UK100 as an example, with Spread Co you are required to hold 0.50% of the value of the position on your account in order to make the trade.
+This is a deposit called the “Margin requirement” and it varies in size depending on the market.
+Taking the UK100 as an example, as a retail client with Spread Co you are required to hold 5% of the value of the position on your account in order to make the trade.
 So, to buy or sell 1 CFD on the UK100 when it stands at, say, 7500, you would need to have £37.50 of unencumbered funds (in other words, money not needed for other positions) in your account.
-If you were trading 2 CFDs then you would require twice as much (7500 x 0.50% x 2 = £70.00).
+If you were trading 2 CFDs then you would require twice as much (7500 x 5% x 2 = £75).
 But it is important to understand that this is the very minimum requirement as markets are constantly fluctuating.
 Consequently, it is important to have additional unencumbered funds available in the account to cover adverse market movements.
-If these resources get exhausted through a negative market move, Spread Co would ask you for additional funds (variation margin) to keep the position open.
+If these resources get exhausted through a negative market move, Spread Co would ask you for additional funds to keep the position open.

 Disclaimer: Spread Co is an execution only service provider.
 The material on this page is for general information purposes only, and does not take into account your personal circumstances or objectives.
 Nothing in this material is (or should be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by Spread Co Ltd or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.
 This material has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.
 As a marketing communication it is not subject to any prohibition on dealing ahead of the dissemination of investment research, although Spread Co operates a conflict of interest policy to prevent the risk of material damage to our clients.